chaaaaun/cvwo-assignment/frontend/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode with hot reloading.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run build`

-Builds the app for production to the `build` folder
+Builds the app for production to the `../backend/dist` folder